marioroy/clearmod/README.md

 I enabled FQ-PIE packet scheduling, NTFS3 file-system driver, and the WineSync module for fast kernel-backed Wine.

+The XanMod Edge variants include the [BORE](https://github.com/firelzrd/bore-scheduler) (Burst-Oriented Response Enhancer) CPU Scheduler patch.
+You can turn it off by setting the `sysctl -w kernel.sched_bore=0` or adding an entry to `/etc/clr-power-tweaks.conf`.

 ## Preparation and configuration

 Install build-essential bundles or prerequisites for building the kernel.